alexprengere/pep_unpacking_in_comprehensions/pep.rst

 Abstract
 --------

-This PEP proposes extending Python’s comprehension syntax to allow the use of iterable unpacking (``*`` and ``**`` operators) inside list, set, and dictionary comprehensions.
+This PEP proposes extending Python's comprehension syntax to allow the use of iterable unpacking (``*`` and ``**`` operators) inside list, set, and dictionary comprehensions, as well as generator expressions.
 This change would enable a comprehension to yield multiple elements per iteration (flattening an iterable of iterables) or merge multiple mappings in a dict comprehension.
 The proposed syntax is a natural extension of the unpacking generalizations introduced in PEP 448, applied to comprehensions.
 The goal is to provide a more concise and readable way to flatten sequences or combine mappings in a comprehension, without needing nested loops or external functions.

 Motivation
 ----------